uacaps/CAPSWebView/README.md

 CAPSWebView (PRE-RELEASE)
 =========================

-A web page viewer utilizing the new WKWebView for iOS 8
+A web page viewer utilizing the new WKWebView for iOS 8 written in Swift

 ## Installation